barton-willis/residue/README.md

 # Residue Computation in Maxima

-This project reworks the Maxima CAS code for computing residues.
+This project reworks the Maxima CAS code for computing residues—that is, the coefficient of the reciprocal term in a Laurent series.
 In future updates, we may revise parts of the definite integration code that depend on residue calculations.

-We've introduced a new user-level function `residue` which dispatches various methods, including several new ones.
-This system is designed to be readily extensible.
-We've also updated some of the older internal functions to use this new method dispatch system.
+Internally, the new user-level function `residue` uses an extensible dispatch system that selects among several well-known methods, including Taylor series expansion, power series techniques, and asymptotic Taylor methods.
+Some older internal functions have also been updated to use this new dispatch framework.

+## What is Included
-So far, the repository includes:
+The repository includes:
 - A new regression test file
 - Updated source code for residue computation

+## Usage

+To use the package in Maxima:

+``
+maxima
+load("residue.lisp")$
+``

+to compute the residue of `expr` with respect to `var` at `point`.
+Then at a Maxima prompt call ``residue(expr, var, point)``

 ## Examples and Debugging

-For debugging, the dispatch system optionally prints a message indicating which method succeeded.
-For these examples, we have turned on informational messages.
+Below are sample computations with informational messages enabled.
 ~~~
 (%i1) load("residue.lisp")$